captainhook/cwwk-N305_build_coreboot/README.md

-Used to build coreboot for the Protectli Vaults
+# WIP

-To begin please select the branch for the vault that you would like to build.
+Used to build coreboot for the CWWK i3-N305